ankit-shekam/Notes/HLD/hld-interview-framework.md

 # Framework for HLD interviews

-- Process(how you approach the problem) > final design
+- Process(how you approach the problem) is much more crucial than the final design
 - process is:
    - your design choices (why A over B)
    - Ability to collaborate, work under pressure, resolve ambiguity, asking good questions